Final reports and contributions from the final Housing First Europe Conference in Amsterdam, June 2013

 Housing First Europe

-Housing First Europe is a Social Experimentation project funded in the framework of the PROGRESS programme of the European Commission.
-It aims at evaluation and mutual learning of local projects in ten European cities.
+Housing First Europe was a Social Experimentation project funded in the framework of the PROGRESS programme of the European Commission.
+It aimed at evaluation and mutual learning of local projects in ten European cities.

 The plight of homelessness exists across the EU, even in developed welfare states.
 The need for innovation in the homeless sector is therefore crucial.
 Housing First approaches are thought to be effective in tackling chronic homelessness, which is why they have received broad interest in Europe.
 The approach was originally developed in the United States and has been used predominantly to tackle chronic homelessness, especially of people with mental illness and co-occurring substance abuse.